trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 *   Purple Fade in and Fade out - Private key signing request (SSH or PGP)
 *   Turquoise Fade in and Fade out - Private key decryption request
 *   Red Fade in and Fade out - Device is in config mode
+*   Steady White Light - Device is in bootloader mode, use the OnlyKey app to load firmware.

 ### LED Definitions (Original OnlyKey) {#led-definitions-original-onlykey}